bravoserver/bravo/docs/plugins.rst

 Generates terrain features essential for the safety of clients, such as the indestructible bedrock at Y = 0.

-.. warning:: Removing this generator may result in issues if players dig
+.. warning:: Removing this generator will permit players to dig through the bottom of the world.
-    deep enough.

 Simplex
 -------